FlowFuse/flowfuse/docs/install/local/README.md

 ### Installing FlowForge

-1. Create a directory to be the home of your FlowForge install.
-For example: `/opt/flowforge`
+1. Create a directory to be the base of your FlowForge install.
+For example: `/opt/flowforge` or `c:\flowforge`

    For Linux/MacOS:
     ```